level12/flask-webtest/docs/index.rst

         print john in db.session  # False

-        # Any call to the expired model requires database hit, so
+        # Any call to an expired model requires database hit, so
         # `print john.name` would cause the following error:
         #
         # DetachedInstanceError: Instance <User at 0x95c756c>